usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 above, is easily broken by trying to shift all letters of the ciphertext by every possible _n_ (between 1 and 25) until it produces a text that makes sense.
-Examples of more advanced attacks include [Related-key attack](https://en.wikipedia.org/wiki/Related-key_attack), which consist in observing similarities in the ciphertext produced by a cipher for a given plaintext with different keys, or [Chosen-plaintext attack](https://en.wikipedia.org/wiki/Chosen-plaintext_attack), where an attacker will have access to a set of plaintext and corresponding ciphertext and will try to retrieve the key.
-A cipher will typically be considered secure if no practical attacks exists, that is, no attack that can be carried out in a reasonable time (_e.g._ tens of thousands of years), or set up at a reasonable cost (_e.g._ billions of dollars).
+Examples of more advanced attacks include [related-key attack](https://en.wikipedia.org/wiki/Related-key_attack), which consist in observing similarities in the ciphertext produced by a cipher for a given plaintext with different keys, or [chosen-plaintext attack](https://en.wikipedia.org/wiki/Chosen-plaintext_attack), where an attacker will have access to a set of plaintext and corresponding ciphertext and will try to retrieve the key.
+A cipher will be considered secure if no practical attacks exists, that is, no attack that can be carried out in a reasonable time or set up at a reasonable cost (_e.g._ billions of dollars).

 <!--
  Side-channel attacks